NickNaso/go-learning/README.md

 ### All the examples are inspired on code present on the following books:

-## The Go Programming Language
+## Get Programming with Go

-You can find it [here](https://www.amazon.com/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440).
+You can find it [here](https://www.manning.com/books/get-programming-with-go).

 ## Go in Action